apify/apify-docs/docs/tutorials/scraping_dynamic_content.md

 ---
 title: Scraping dynamic content
 description: Wait for dynamically loaded content when web scraping.
+See code examples and a detailed breakdown for setting timeouts and custom wait functions.
 menuWeight: 3.2
 paths:
     - tutorials/scraping-dynamic-content